joyqi/koa-pug-middleware/README.md

 2. Follows KISS principle, keep more things to Pug.
 3. Support `koa@2` only.
 4. Support `pug@3` only.
-5. Add `context.setLocal` method to set Pug locals for the current request.
-So you can use `this.setLocal` in your middleware to set locals for the next middleware.
+5. Add `context.setLocal` method, so you can set locals in middleware.

 ## Installation